openoms/bitcoin-tutorials/joinmarket/README.md

     Otherwise just restart this joinmarket application.
     ```

-    Run again after the first time to see the addresses:
+    Run again after the first time to see the addresses (fund the first one):

-    `(jmvenv) $ python wallet-tool.py wallet.jmdat`
+    `(jmvenv) $ python wallet-tool.py -m 0 wallet.jmdat`

 ### Send payments with a coinjoin with the `sendpayment.py`